Last Updated on

 Taking a leap of faith, Gaylord built the 1,996-room National Resort and Convention Center in 2008 – the first of now six hotels located in this made-up burg.

 National Harbor MD, a Pleasure Island-like planned community, is one that Walt Disney might have envisioned.
-Consisting of several square blocks filled with shops, restaurants, nightclubs, apartments, condos and hotels, National Harbor is bolstered by recreational opportunities like SUP’s, kayaking, canoeing and paddle-boat rentals, walking paths, and its very own signature Ferris Wheel.
+Consisting of several square blocks filled with shops, restaurants, nightclubs, apartments, condos and hotels, National Harbor is bolstered by recreational opportunities like SUP’s, kayaking, canoeing and paddle-boat rentals, walking paths, and its very own signature Ferris Wheel with climate controlled gondolas.

 National Harbor’s version of the “London Eye”–the Capital Wheel –rises above a large-yacht marina and small sandy beach where kids cavort on the arms, legs and head of a semi-buried sculpture called “The Awakening” (formerly situated in downtown Washington DC).
-There are Tanger Outlets, and a recently opened MGM Resort, with lots more development in store.
+There are Tanger Outlets, and the MGM National Harbor, with lots more development in store.

-SPA: Relache Spa at Gaylord National Resort.
+SPA: Relache Spa at Gaylord National Resort Convention Center.
 One of the largest full-service spas in Metro DC area, many out of town patrons drive considerable distance to get here.
 While your brood is shopping, frolicking on the beach, or paddle boating, you can find nirvana in one of 11 treatment rooms at Relache Spa.
-I can attest to the elegance of the décor, warm reception, and quality of treatments, having had one of the signatures – a blissful 50-minute exfoliating/moisturizing wrap ($150) – that left my skin soft and summer-ready.

-SHOP: National Harbor is home to franchise shops galore, including Build A Bear Workshop and Harley Davidson Sportswear.
-My own personal favorites include;
+SHOP: National Harbor is home to franchise shops galore, including a myriad of off-price luxury brands at Tanger Outlets.
+But my personal stand-alone favorites are:

 Pepper Palace – for the numerous hot sauce lover in my life and….